Custom Types can implement four pre-defined Callback Methods that are executed when an object of that type is subject to external changes.

 Currently there are two predefined global callback methods

 onStructrLogout.
-They are called when a user logs in and out respectively.
+They are called when a user logs in and out respectively and are executed in a superuser context.

 Any global schema method called via